Manmohan7/react-would-you-rather/README.md

 # Would You Rather Project

-This is the starter code for the final assessment project for Udacity's React & Redux course.
+This is the final assessment project for Udacity's React & Redux course.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 The goal of this project is to better understand the working of Redux and getting a hands-on experience with a real world project.